Robot-Inventor/twi-ext/src/types/README.md

 # IMPORTANT

-Do not edit ``predicates.ts`` directly because it's auto-generated file.
+Do not edit ``internal.guard.ts`` directly because it's auto-generated file.
 To generate or update it, run the build command.